dact-chant/PyCantus/docs/source/development_docs.md

 ## Filtering & preprocessing

-Preprocessing  besides filtering is implemented in functions of `Corpus` (such as `drop_empty_sources()` and similar ones).
+Preprocessing other than filtering is implemented in functions of `Corpus` (such as `drop_empty_sources()` and similar ones).

-For filtering class `Filter` is introduced (implemented in `filtration/filter`).
-It stores values for each data field of `Chant` and `Source` that has to be included in or excluded from the resulting sub-corpus.
+For filtering the class `Filter` is introduced (implemented in `filtration/filter`).
+It stores values for each data field of `Chant` and `Source` that have to be included in or excluded from the resulting sub-corpus.

-Filtration is supposed to be called on `Corpus` with `apply_filter(Filter)` method, internally method `apply(chants, sources)` of the passed `Filter` is called.
+Filtration is supposed to be called on `Corpus` with `apply_filter(Filter)` method.
+Internally method `apply(chants, sources)` of the passed `Filter` is called.
 This methods iterates over passed `Chants` and `Sources` and keeps those meeting the filtration criteria (include and exclude values definitions).

-The setup can be stored in YAML file (simple string representation) with `export_yaml` and then loaded into `Filter` with `import_yaml(path)` or `import_string(yaml_string)` methods on `Filter` .
+The setup can be stored in a YAML file (simple string representation) with `export_yaml` and then loaded into `Filter` with `import_yaml(path)` or `import_string(yaml_string)` methods on `Filter` .

 ### History of operations

 To support replicability we add sort of logging for selected operations so order of applied methods can be stored for later.
-For that there is `HistoryEntry` class, objects of whom are stored in a list that is a attribute of the `Corpus` class.
+For that there is `HistoryEntry` class, objects of whom are stored in a list that is an attribute of the `Corpus` class.

-The process is secured using a decorator `@log_operation`, that has its implementation in `history/utils.py`.
+The process is secured using a decorator `@log_operation`, which is implemented in `history/utils.py`.

 Methods that are saved into `self.operations_history` of `Corpus`:
 - `drop_duplicate_chants()`